Navid-JL/foc/README.md

 **WARNING:** the supplemental material includes two archives with real malicious software.
 To avoid unintended usages, archives are protected by a password, which will be disclosed during lectures.
 In any case, pay a lot of attention, do not wipe out yourself or your neighborhood.

+## Module 5 - Network Security

+This module reviews the major aspect of network security.
+Specifically, it covers spoofing attacks, DoS/DDoS templates, and packet filters (firewalls).
+The module also introduces vulnerability/network scanning and related strategies, as well as prime countermeasures to reduce the network attack surface such as, hardening, network segmentation and honeypots.
+The related material containes some reference papers and a very basic port scanning tool written in Python.

 ## Seminar - Vulnerability Discovery: SAST and Fuzz Testing